pingcap/docs-tidb-operator/en/pd-recover.md

     kubectl delete pvc -l app.kubernetes.io/component=pd,app.kubernetes.io/instance=${cluster_name} -n ${namespace}
     ```

-3. After the PVC is deleted, increase the capacity of the PD cluster to one Pod:
+3. After the PVCs are deleted, scale out the PD cluster to one Pod:

     Execute the following command to set the value of `spec.pd.replicas` to `1`: